yescomment/sl-ghosttheme/README.md

 # Sludgeline

-Sludgeline is a [Ghost](https://github.com/TryGhost/Ghost) theme built forked from [https://headline.ghost.io](Headline).
+Sludgeline is a [Ghost](https://github.com/TryGhost/Ghost) theme built forked from [https://headline.ghost.io](Headline), for [Sludge](https://readsludge.com).
 While it can be used for any purpose, the theme takes a thoughtful approach to displaying large amounts of content across various areas of coverage.
 Headline adapts to your content by showcasing your most written about topics or by giving you the control to decide which topics are front and center.

 Sludgeline adds lots more tags, because David is an old-school "tag cloud kind of guy."